hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     ```

 Allows for incoming connections to be prioritized randomly.
 Enable in small, stable networks to prevent
-impenetrable peer groups forming.
+closed groups of peers forming.
 The default is `false`.

 ### `remote-connections-limit-enabled`